cicc2012/SDK_S3/IAM_USER.md

 Below is a refined IAM policy tailored to specific tasks for a web application that uses Amplify, Lambda, API Gateway, S3, and Textract.

+Please note: if you would like to use AWS CDK as well.
+Please reference the [demo for CDK](https://github.com/cicc2012/IaC-demo), to configure the permissions needed.

 ### 1. AWS Amplify Permissions

 Grant only the permissions needed to: